calvin-cs262-fall20-teamF/Project/online-help.md

 - Extremely busy: Red

 ## 1.3 - Checking Maximum Capacity / Checking Estimated People at a Dining Hall
-Underneath the activity level, there is number that represents max capacity of the dining hall.
+Underneath the activity level, there is number (colored gold) that represents the maximum capacity of the dining hall.

 Underneath the activity level, there is Current Capacity with two numbers.
 The former indicates estimated number of people at the loaction and the latter is the max capacity of the location